Listen to the Anchorage Coke Show and Relive 1959-1969

 July 1963

-My name is Michael R Dougherty, also known as Mike.
-A friend and I named Bob Martin had become a part of what Ron affectionately referred to as The Varsity Show Crew.
+A friend of mine named Bob Martin and I had become a part of what Ron affectionately referred to as the Varsity Show Crew.

-The Varsity Show was a live, local teen dance program hosted by Ron Moore and seen every Saturday on KTVA channel 11 in Anchorage.
+It was a live, local teen TV dance program hosted by Ron Moore and seen every Saturday on KTVA channel 11 in Anchorage.

 And as local teens, Bob and I were genuinely interested in learning everything we could about television and radio.
-So, Ron invited us to be a part of the Coke Show.
+So, Ron invited us to be a part of the Coke Show radio program.

 Our job was to set up the booth before each show, get records ready to play as we sat next to him in the Chicken Coop, and answer the phone when he was too busy.
 And occasionally, Ron would invite us to talk on the air with him.

-Ron gave Bob and I our “on-air” names.
-I was “Mighty Michael” and Bob was “Rapid Robert.”
+Ron gave Bob and me our “on-air” names.
+I was “Mighty Michael,” and Bob was “Rapid Robert.”

-I've included some of my memories and encourage you to post your Coke Show memories too.
+Now I've included some of my memories below and encourage you to post your Coke Show memories too.

 Those were the days.